One of the official documents that U.S. taxpayers can use to file their annual income tax return is the IRS 1040 form.

 Deductions and exemptions

 The second page of Form 1040 begins with your AGI and allows you to reduce it further with either the standard deduction or the total of your itemized deductions.
-Itemized deductions include expenses such as mortgage interest, unreimbursed business expenses and excess medical expenses as well as many others.
+Itemized deductions include expenses such as mortgage interest, state and local income taxes or sales taxes, charitable contributions, and excess medical expenses as well as many others.

 When you use TurboTax, we’ll do this for you and recommend whether choosing the standard deduction or itemizing will give you the best results.